pulibrary/plum/README.md

 * Simple state-based workflow
 * Retrieving external metadata from our finding aids and catalog web services

+## Known Issues
+* When ingesting or uploading files, the filename cannot have spaces.

 ## Dependencies

 * [Redis](http://redis.io/)